hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 A very useful ChIP-seq quality metric that is independent of peak calling is strand cross-correlation.
 It is based on the fact that a high-quality ChIP-seq experiment will produce significant clustering of enriched DNA sequence tags at locations bound by the protein of interest, that present as a bimodal enrichment of reads on the forward and reverse strands.

 During the ChIP-seq experiment, the DNA is fragmented and the protein-bound fragments are immunoprecipitated.
-This generates genome fragments that contain the protein-bound region.
-However, the protein-bound region is not necessarily in the middle of all of the fragments, and
+This generates DNA fragments containing the protein-bound region.
+The + strand of DNA is sequenced from the 5' end, generating the red reads in the figure below, and the - strand of DNA is sequenced from the 5' end, generating the blue reads in the figure below.
+Due to

 <img src="../img/chip-fragments.png" width =300>